 Download our newborn photography guide especially written for parents-to-be with everything you need to know to make the right choice of newborn photographer for your family.

 Frequently Asked Questions

-To find out more about a newborn session, how to prepare and what to expect, you can look at ourfrequently asked questions.
+To find out more about a newborn session, how to prepare and what to expect, you can look at ourfrequently asked questions or visit the blog.

 Allow up to 4 hours but we should be finished in about 2-3 hours, you may want to have a magazine or a book ready.

 Please try and aim to keep baby up as long as possible and then give a good feed as near as you can to the start of the photoshoot.
 This will ensure that your baby is super sleepy at the start of the shoot and as I can get started on the shoot as soon as possible.

 Also, just to warn you, I may also include mum and dad’s hands in a few of the shots, as well as taking a few family shots if you would like them.

 Most of the images will be of baby without any clothes on, with ‘little private bits’ all out of shot.
 Please avoid dressing baby in any clothes that need to be taken over their head.
 Ideally if you can wrap them in blankets rather than clothes that is perfect but may not be possible.
 Also, if you could keep their nappy loose, it will mean I don’t have to disturb baby too much.

 I can guarantee that your baby WILL wee or poo at least once during the shoot.
 It is totally to be expected and it is not problem so please don’t worry or be embarrassed about it.
 I am used to it.